weltond/AutomationWithCANalyzer/README.md

 ![System Diagram](system-diagram.png)

 ## Python
+Since the whole CAN DataBase is not provided, however, a simple 'python.dbc' database is provided in folder **CANalyzer config and CAPL functions**.
+Run 'canalyzer_test.py' to see how it works.
 ### Main Scripts
 1. **automation_gui.py**
 Main GUI thread.
 Users can select serial port, type in scripts and start automation.